tasket/Qubes-vpn-support/README.md

 Secure VPN VMs in [Qubes OS](https://www.qubes-os.org)

-Features
+### Features
--
 * Provides a **fail closed**, antileak VPN tunnel environment
 * Isolates the tunnel client within a dedicated Proxy VM
 * Prevents configuration errors
 * Separate firewall VM not required

 ### Easy setup
 * Simple install script; No file editing or IP numbers necessary
 * Lets you 'drop in' configuration files from VPN service provider
 * Flexible installation into template or to individual ProxyVMs

-  ### New in this version, v1.4.1
-  * Qubes 4.0.1 support
-  * Control over specific firewall restrictions
-  * Better compatibility with MTU fragmentation detection

-  ### New in v1.4.0
-  * Anti-leak for IPv6
-  * All DNS requests forced to chosen VPN DNS
-  * Firewall integrity checked before connecting
-  * Quicker re-connection
-  * Supports passwordless cert authentication

 ---

 Quickstart setup guide
--
+---

 1. Create a ProxyVM using a template with VPN/tunnel software installed (i.e. OpenVPN).
 (In Qubes 4.0 a proxyVM is called an 'AppVM' with the `provides network` option enabled; this document will use the more descriptive 'ProxyVM' term...)

    Make a choice for the networking/netvm setting, such as `sys-net`.

-   Next, add `vpn-handler-openvpn` to the proxyVM's Settings / Services tab.
+   Next, add `vpn-handler-openvpn` to the ProxyVM's Settings / Services tab by typing it into the top line and clicking the _plus_ icon.
 Do not add other network services such as Network Manager.

-2. Copy the VPN config files from your service provider to the ProxyVM's /rw/config/vpn folder, then copy or link the desired config to 'vpn-client.conf':
+2. Copy the VPN config files from your service provider to the ProxyVM's '/rw/config/vpn' folder, then copy or link the desired config to 'vpn-client.conf':

    ```
+   sudo mkdir -p /rw/config/vpn
    cd /rw/config/vpn
    sudo unzip ~/ovpn-configs-example.zip
    sudo cp US_East.ovpn vpn-client.conf
    ```

    Note: This is a good point to test the connection.
-See the Link Testing section below for tips.
+See the _Link Testing_ section below for tips.

 3. Decide whether you want a template or ProxyVM-only installation.
-Copy the Qubes-vpn-support folder to the template or proxy VM, then run install.
-You will be prompted for your VPN login credentials either in this step (proxyVM) or next step (template):
+Copy the Qubes-vpn-support folder to the template or Proxy VM, then run install.
+You will be prompted for your VPN login credentials either in this step (ProxyVM) or next step (template):

    ```
    cd Qubes-vpn-support